White House sets for 139th annual Easter Egg Roll

 Michelle Obama also took the opportunity to promote her "Let's Move" initiative with the event, hosting a "fun run" race around White House grounds in 2016, and participating in other activities aimed at getting kids active.

-The Obama administration enlisted C3 Presents, an event production company that worked on its campaign events, as well as the Coachella music festival, to help produce the egg roll, per McFly.
+The Obama administration enlisted C3 Presents, an event production company that worked on its campaign events, as well as the Lollapalooza music festival, to help produce the egg roll, per McFly.
 This year, the Trump administration has teamed up with Harbinger, an event planning company whose portfolio includes the Papal visit, the Google media filing center at the 2016 GOP debates, and the Romney for President campaign.

 "The Obamas did social events up bigger than the Bushes did, and they had a celebrity quotient that we didn't see with the Bushes," said Andersen Brower.
 "The inaugural balls gave a taste of how difficult it will be for the Trumps to attract that kind of A-list talent."

-Note: This story has been updated to reflect clarified comments by McFly about C3 Presents.